-Home > News & Views > News from Jim Clark Photo - September 2, 2017
+Home > News & Views > News from Jim Clark Photo - March 22, 2018

-News from Jim Clark Photo - September 2, 2017
+News from Jim Clark Photo - March 22, 2018

 I spent nine days in July photographing along the southeastern coast of Alaska, specifically around the islands of Barnoff, Admiralty, and Kuiu Islands.
 I served as the nature photography instructor during the cruise for the Defenders of Wildlife.
 We were on the 157 foot ship The Mist Cove and we started our journey from Juneau and ended at the port of Sitka.
 Lots of images of humpback whales, brown bears, seabirds, Steller sea lions, and landscapes.
 My son Carson and I captured more than 20,000 images during the trip.
-I'll be posting some of those later this fall.